What's new?

 Upcoming Events

-See the full article in the March 2020 issue of Nature Chemistry to read my exploration of chemists' relationship with that other necessary caffeinated beverage.
+See the full article in the June 2023 issue of Nature Chemistry to read my exploration of the potential of large language models for chemistry professors.

 Prayer Prologue